cackle-io/public-roadmap/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
-name: Feature request
+name: Enchancement Request
-about: Suggest an idea for this project
+about: Suggest a modification or enhancement to an existing feature
 title: ''
 labels: ''
 assignees: ''